modofunjs/modofun/README.md

 }
 exports.setNickname = (username, nickname) => {
   //...
-  return; // will respond with 204 with no response body }
+  return; // will respond 204 with no response body
+}
 ```